John Beagley

-John Beagley (22 July 1800 – 12 July 1885) was an English professional cricketer who played first-class cricket from 1823 to 1826.
-He was mainly associated with Hampshire and made 6 known appearances in first-class matches.
-His debut game was Hampshire XI versus England at Bramshill, on 14–18 August 1823; his final game was Hampshire and Surrey versus Sussex at Bramshill on 7–8 August 1826.
+John Beagley (22 July 1800 – 12 July 1885) was an English professional cricketer who played from 1823 to 1826.
+He was mainly associated with Hampshire and made 6 known appearances in important matches.
+His debut game was Hampshire versus England at Bramshill, on 14–18 August 1823; his final game was Hampshire and Surrey versus Sussex at Bramshill on 7–8 August 1826.

 Beagley was born at Farringdon, Hampshire and died at Farnham, Surrey.